Locations:

 “The immune system is an integrated network that’s hard-wired into your central nervous system,” explains Dr. Calabrese.
 “So, when it’s healthy, everything works automatically.
 But things go haywire when the system starts to crumble.
 For example, if you don’t sleep well and get stressed out, your body will produce more of the stress hormone cortisol.

 “Over time, high cortisol levels can have a degenerative effect on your body.
 Healthy bone and muscle break down and slow the healing process.
-Cortisol can interfere with digestion and metabolism, as well as adversely affecting your mental functions.”
+Cortisol can interfere with digestion and metabolism, as well as adversely affect your mental functions.”

 If your immune system is working overtime, you may have one or more of these symptoms: